bonareri/Cryptocurrency-Price-Prediction-/README.md

 - random_state = 42: Ensures reproducibility and consistency.

 #### XGBoost (eXtreme Gradient Boosting)
-XGBoost builds an ensemble of decision trees sequentially, where each new tree corrects the errors of the previous ones using gradient boosting.
+- XGBoost builds an ensemble of decision trees sequentially, where each new tree corrects the errors of the previous ones using gradient descent.
+- Gradient Descent is an optimization algorithm used in machine learning to minimize the loss function by iteratively adjusting model parameters.

-##### How XGBoost Works:
+#### How XGBoost Works:
 1. **Initialize Predictions:**
    - The first prediction is a simple base value, such as the mean (for regression) or a uniform probability (for classification).